JuanJ4/Web-Developer-Bootcamp/README.md

 - Selector Exercise
 - jQuery Methods

 ## The Next Section Is Diving In Into Back-End Development Using Node.
-Js, Will Continue to Update This!
+Js, Will Continue to Update This.